 Our bulk department is different than the ones found at other grocery stores and farmers markets.
 What makes it so different?
 We think it comes down to our commitment to quality.

 First, all our bulk products are non-GMO and the majority (62%) are also certified organic.
 Organic is naturally non-GMO.
-Additionally, organic growing practices regenerate soil health, support a healthy ecosystem and economy.
+Additionally, organic growing practices regenerate soil health, and support a healthy ecosystem and economy.
 They are also grown without the use of synthetic pesticides and chemical fertilizers.

 Second, to maintain the quality of all the yummy organic and non-GMO bulk products we offer, they are all prepackaged and not sold out of bulk bins, so you don’t get a thousand hands inadvertently touching the food you’re about to take home to your kids — cough, sniffle, sneeze need we say more?

 If we do say so ourselves, it’s a genius way to do bulk.
 Here you get bulk savings plus more savings since our everyday prices are already the best in town.
-And, you get choices on top of choices with our selection of close to 500 foods, including bulk herbs and spices, all with the sanitary convenience of regular groceries and every bit of it is non-GMO and 62% is organic!
+And, you get choices on top of choices with our selection of close to 500 foods, including bulk herbs and spices, all with the sanitary convenience of regular groceries, and every bit of it is non-GMO and 62% is organic!

-Third, for quality reasons, we also refrigerate all our bulk nuts, seeds and flours that need it.
+Third, for quality reasons, we also refrigerate all our bulk nuts, seeds, and flours that need it.
 We keep them refrigerated because we know the healthy fats and oils they naturally contain need colder temperatures to deliver optimal quality and freshness.
 We think you can taste the quality difference this makes.
 Once you go Natural Grocers’ bulk you’ll never go back to the bin!

-Once a nut or seed is removed from its shell, or a grain is ground into flour, it exposes the healthy fats and oils in these products to air, heat and light, which causes rancidity — damage to the healthy fats and oils.
-Refrigeration slows this process down and keeps your nuts, seeds and flours free from rancidity longer.
+Once a nut or seed is removed from its shell, or a grain is ground into flour, it exposes the healthy fats and oils in these products to air, heat, and light, which causes rancidity — damage to the healthy fats and oils.
+Refrigeration slows this process down and keeps your nuts, seeds, and flours free from rancidity longer.
 This longer shelf life also means you'll waste less and save more in the long run.

 “At least two things,” says lipid specialist and University of Massachusetts professor Eric Decker.
-“One is that they lose their vitamins, but they also can develop potentially toxic compounds that have been linked to advanced aging, neurological disorders, heart disease and cancer.1 Not only do they lose their vitamins, but they also block the absorption of important fat-soluble vitamins, like vitamin A, E and the carotenes, causing deficiency if too many rancid fats and oils are consumed."1
+“One is that they lose their vitamins, but they also can develop potentially toxic compounds that have been linked to advanced aging, neurological disorders, heart disease, and cancer.1 Not only do they lose their vitamins, but they also block the absorption of important fat-soluble vitamins, like vitamin A, E and the carotenes, causing deficiency if too many rancid fats and oils are consumed."1

-Additionally, “They’re carcinogenic, pro-inflammatory and very toxic,” says integrative medicine specialist Andrew Weil.
+Additionally, “They’re carcinogenic, pro-inflammatory, and very toxic,” says integrative medicine specialist Andrew Weil.
 “They are also widespread in the food chain.”1 In our opinion, one common place to find them, maybe the standard bulk bins.

 Refrigerating our bulk nuts, seeds and flours does generate heat and we put that heat to good use by using it to help heat our stores during the winter.
 For more information on our green building practices click here.